How was feudal Japanese society structured?

 Feudal Japanese society, which existed from the 12th to the mid-19th century, was based upon a rigid class system that determined each person's role.

-Similar to other elements of Japan at the time, the social structure was adopted from Chinese society, and had the same number of broad classes of people: four.
+Similar to other elements of Japan at the time, the social structure was adopted from Chinese society and had the same number of broad classes of people: four.

-Each of these classes are explained in more detail below.
+The four broad classes are explained in more detail below.

 The four social classes